Liability for an Accident Involving an E-Scooter in Maryland

 Posted on behalf of Goldberg Finnegan, LLC on Jan 08, 2020 in Personal Injury

 Shared electronic scooters give people in the urban areas of Maryland an alternative form of transportation to get around cities.
-However, when accidents occur, the question becomes, who will be responsible for damages?
+However, if an accident happens, who will be liable for the damages?

 E-scooter accidents can cause serious injuries, especially when the person riding the scooter does not know how to brake properly or is distracted or inexperienced.